 Boost your omega 3 fatty acids by eating oily fish two to three times per week.
 It will pay dividends in supporting your cognitive function and emotional health, as well as reducing the risk of cardiovascular disease which increases for women post-menopause.
 It’s also a great source of protein and contains small amounts of vitamin D which is essential for calcium absorption to keep our bones strong and healthy.
 Bone density can reduce by up to 20 per cent in the five to seven years after the menopause, increasing the risk of fractures.
 There are lots of easy ways of adding oily fish to your diet: sardines on wholemeal toast is a quick and easy lunch; try salmon fishcakes or make your own mackerel pâté by blending it with some low-fat soft cheese, lemon juice and chopped dill.

 Jackie Lynch is a Registered Nutritional Therapist and host of the popular diet and lifestyle podcast, The Happy Menopause.
-Her new book The Happy Menopause: Smart Nutrition to Help You Flourish will be published in October 2020.
+Her latest book The Happy Menopause: Smart Nutrition to Help You Flourish was published in October 2020.
 Follow her on social media at @WellWellWellUK